-The course consist of nine core units of competency and a minimum of four elective units.
-The selection of particular electives allows the learner to ad a degree of specialisation to their award.
+The course consists of nine core units of competency and a minimum of four elective units.
+The selection of particular electives allows the learner to add a degree of specialisation to their award.
 The completion of all units allows the learner to develop the self-awareness and identity that underpins effective work in pastoral and spiritual care.
 This development occurs for the learner over time through the consideration of theory while simultaneously being involved in professionally supervised practice.
 This supervised placement may take place in a range of contexts, including schools, community outreach and local churches in a paid or volunteer capacity.

 This qualification reflects the role of chaplains and/or pastoral and spiritual care workers who provide ongoing ethical, moral and spiritual support to clients using a person-centred approach.

 Workers operate within the guidelines and practices of their organisation and within the professional and ethical standards of their relevant association.
 The development of self-awareness and identity underpin effective work in pastoral and spiritual care and are developed over time, through professionally supervised practice and mentoring.